 Here's a list of the best things to do in Scranton, Pennsylvania:

-Hike, Swim, Chill at Nay Aug Park
+Hike, Swim, Chill at Nay Aug Falls

 There are two looking platforms on each bank, built to facilitate better access to the scenic view of the majestic fall.

-Learn history at Everhart Museum
+Learn History at the Everhart Museum

 Visit the Anthracite Heritage Museum

 This is not only a museum to educate you about the coal mining industries, but it is also a place to rediscover the tale of European immigrants to Northeastern Pennsylvania in search of work in the textile and mining industries.

 Listen to the story of the Anthracite people.

 There are displays of moments in the daily lives of the people that built the town on the back of the mining industry while going through hardships themselves.